wqhuang-ustc/guts-test/README.md

         .....
 }
 ```
+Get filtered sales data by specify the purchasemethod(Online/Phone/In store) in the request URL: /api/v1/sales/purchasemethod/Phone .

 This API application can be further extended to perform complicated query to the Mongodb, for example, find all sales in storeLocation: London and calculate the total price.
 But since this is a project for a DevOps Engineer, I will not implement these possible features.